 That one sentence opened up my eyes and gave me a whole new perspective.

-I have dipped my toes into most areas having done stories on current affairs, politics, local government, arts, events, sports, environment and science and technology.
-From this range of reporting, I have learnt that I want to be a journalist that doesn't shy away from the unknown.
+From this range of reporting, I have learnt that I want to be a journalist who doesn't shy away from the unknown.
 I want to be someone who accepts a lack of knowledge and throws themselves into a further pursuit of it.

 I’m looking forward to connecting with you.